openbikesensor/openbikesensor.github.io/README.md

 npm install
 ```

-To build the site for development, you can choose between docker and a locally installed version og hugo.
+To build the site for development, you can choose between docker and a locally installed version of hugo.

 ### Run hugo with docker